UConn vs. Baylor Predictions & Picks - Women's NCAA Tournament Second Round

 UConn vs. Baylor Women's Basketball Predictions & Picks - NCAA Tournament Second Round

-Monday's game between the UConn Huskies (30-5) and the Baylor Bears (20-12) at Harry A. Gampel Pavilion is expected to be a one-sided matchup, as our computer prediction projects a final score of 75-60 and heavily favors UConn to come out on top.
+Monday's contest features the UConn Huskies (30-5) and the Baylor Bears (20-12) clashing at Harry A. Gampel Pavilion in what should be a one-sided matchup, with a projected 75-60 win for heavily favored UConn according to our computer prediction.
 Game time is at 9:00 PM ET on March 20.

-The Huskies came out on top in their most recent outing 95-52 against Vermont on Saturday.
+The Huskies took care of business in their last outing 95-52 against Vermont on Saturday.

 UConn vs. Baylor Game Info